-Darwin recalled in his Autobiography that a significant problem had escaped his notice during the early 1840s, when he first summarized his theory of species transmutation.
-His Essays of 1842 and 1844 simply failed, he said, to explain the origin of the morphological gaps separating species and the even wider ones among genera and the higher taxa.
-One can understand why Darwin would have thought the difficulty significant.
+^{1369-8486/\$ -} see front matter \circledcirc 2011 Elsevier Ltd. All rights reserved. doi:10.1016/j.shpsc.2011.10.014 summarized his theory of species transmutation.
+His Essays of 1842 and 1844 simply failed, he said, to explain the origin of the morphological gaps separating species and the even wider ones among genera and the higher taxa.3 One can understand why Darwin would have thought the difficulty significant.
 After all, a theory of the gradual descent of species, with new species slowly emerging from older ones, would seem to forecast smooth transitions among both species and the higher taxonomic groupings, with no missing links.
 Yet systematic relations among species hardly displayed the expected insensible transitions, even when fossils were brought into the picture.
-Darwin marked it as the
+Darwin (1859, p.
+280) marked it as the "gravest objection which can be urged against my theory," since it had the power to undermine the basic conception of a gradual evolution of species.
+Even today religious opponents raise this particular objection with avidity.
+In the Autobiography, Darwin (1969, pp. 120-21) stated the problem and then portrayed his solution as a dramatic, Eureka moment: